US Solar Energy Market Size

 - According to the United States National Renewable Energy Laboratory (NREL), since 2010, there has been a 64%, 69%, and 82% reduction in the cost of residential, commercial-rooftop, and utility-scale PV systems in the United States, respectively.

 - Due to the declining prices, many residential and commercial consumers are opting for rooftop solar PV systems to reduce energy costs and recovery time.
-Similarly, for large-scale utility project operators, lower panel costs enable them to sign Power Purchase Agreements (PPA) with consumers at a lower cost.
+Similarly, for large-scale utility project operators, lower panel costs enable them to sign Power Purchase Agreements (PPA) with consumers at a lower price.

 - Over the past decade, the efficiency of solar PV panels has risen steadily.
 With the emergence of new technologies and manufacturing capabilities, this trend is expected to continue during the forecast period.
-The most efficient solar panels commercially available in the market have efficiency ratings as high as 22.8%, whereas most panels have an efficiency rating ranging from 16% to 18%.
+The most efficient solar panels commercially available in the market have efficiency ratings as high as 22.8%, whereas most boards have an efficiency rating ranging from 16% to 18%.

 - Therefore, owing to the above-mentioned points, declining costs and increasing efficiencies of solar PV panels are expected to drive the country's solar energy market during the forecast period.

-US Solar Energy Market Top Players
+US Solar Energy Market Leaders

 8minutenergy Renewables LLC